renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 (See the *Skills* chapter for a list of skills).

 The *target number* for a *skill check* is the *Linked Aptitude* for the skill, plus the character's ranks in that skill (that is, Linked Apt + Ranks).

+We refer to the total of a character's *ranks in a skill* pluss that skill's *linked aptitude* — that is, their target number for that skill, before any modifiers are applied — as their **rating** in that skill.

 <aside class="example">